nas5w/100-days-of-code-frontend/README.md

 Below you can find a little information about each topic in the curriculum as well as some ideas/guidance on what to do for each.
 For inspiration on projects to do alongside this curriculum, see the [Project Ideas section](#project-ideas).

+As part of the timeboxing principle, it's okay if you don't get through all of the items in the "Learning Areas and Ideas" sections.
+You should instead focus on getting the most you can out of the number of days assigned to each area and then move on.

 ![HTML](https://i.imgur.com/VyqD8oA.jpg)

 Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.
 With Cascading Style Sheets (CSS) and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.
 Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
 HTML describes the structure of a web page semantically and originally included cues for the appearance of the document.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/HTML))